susanalima/javaScriptAndMe/README.md

 ## Architecture

-Regarding the design of the tool, our goal was to choose an architecture of independent modules, so that the user is able to easily choose the modules they desire, providing an easy customization experience.
-We also allow the easy customization of some parameters while running the tool - e.g number of websites to visit - in addition to a simple way to configure the parameters of the obfuscation tools contained in the tool - mostly through configuration files written in JSON.
-We also choose to use Docker containers to allow more interoperability with different systems and to have a general approach for running the tool (build and run).
+Regarding the design of the tool, we chose an architecture of independent modules to provide an easy customization experience.
+We also choose to use Docker containers to allow the interoperability with various systems and to have a general approach for running the tool.

 ![workflow2](https://user-images.githubusercontent.com/36470825/171258994-e4f73d86-8e73-4e81-a4ac-1fa91baed97c.png)
 **Fig1**.
 Architecture.

-As displayed in Fig1, the tool is composed of three main modules - [Collector](./collect/README.md), [Processor](./process/README.md), and [Transformer](./transform/README.md) -, each with its responsibilities.
-The tool can be applied as a pipeline, starting by collecting code with the Collector, processing it with the Processor and transforming it with the Transformer.
-However, the modules were implemented to be independent from each other.
-This means that we can use it without using all its modules and sub-modules.
-For example, we can  process a dataset with the Processor that was not built with Collector.
-We just have to make sure that the input of a module is the one it expects.
+As displayed in Fig1, the tool is composed of three main modules - [Collector](./collect/README.md), [Processor](./process/README.md), and [Transformer](./transform/README.md).
+The tool can be applied as a pipeline, starting by collecting code with the Collector, curating it with the Processor and transforming it with the Transformer.
+The modules are implemented to be independent from each other, which means that we can use it without using all its modules and sub-modules.

 The details of each moduel including the process to setup and run them are in the following pages:
 * [Collector](./collect/README.md)